ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   ![3 layer pattern for node.js REST API](/img/nodejs-project-structure/server_layers_2.png)

-# Don't put your business logic in the controllers!!
+## ☠️ Don't put your business logic inside the controllers!! ☠️

   You may be tempted to just use the controllers to store the business logic of your application, but this quickly becomes spaghetti code, as soon as you need to write unit tests, you will end up dealing with complex mocks for req or res express objects.